 The Center routinely invests its surplus cash in money market mutual funds.
 The money market funds are generally invested in U.S. Government and agency obligations.
-These investments are not insured or guaranteed by the U.S. Government; however, insurance is maintained by investment brokers, and management believes the credit risk related to these investments is minimal.
+These investments are not insured or guaranteed by the U.S. Government; however, insurance is maintained by investment brokers through the Securities Investor Protection Corporation ("SIPC"), which offers limited coverage up to a ceiling of \$500,000 (including a maximum of \$250,000 for claims of uninvested cash).
+The SIPC insurance does not protect against market losses on investments.

-14. FUNCTIONAL EXPENSES
+15. FUNCTIONAL EXPENSES